Normalize pasted text and invisible characters

 Mini FAQ

 No. This page only normalizes characters and spacing.
-You still need human review for structure, clarity, tone, and originality.
+You still need human review for structure, clarity, tone, and accuracy.

 Can I undo the changes?